 However, these types of resources have different operating characteristics than traditional power plants.
 So, the reliable large-scale integration of variable resources presents challenges for grid planning and operation.
 For example:

-Accommodating a high percentage of variable resources will require wide-ranging changes across the transmission system, grid operations, markets, and system planning.
+ISO New England and regional stakeholders are developing changes across the transmission system, grid operations, markets, and system planning to reliably integrate large numbers of variable resources.
 To learn more, see the ISO’s annual report, the Regional Electricity Outlook.
+Also follow the high-priority Key Project, New England’s Future Grid Initiative.